Alice Yao - AYAO Insurance

 Guitar, violin, clarinet, saxophone, cello, etc.

-Most standard homeowners insurance will include coverage of these instruments, but may have limitations when it comes to theft.
-There may also be coverage limits to high-value instruments and may require additional scheduled personal property coverage to adequately cover them.
+Most homeowners insurance will include standard coverage of these instruments, but may have limits especially when it comes to theft.

 Just like its name, water backup coverage protects your home in the event that water backs up from your sewer line, such as water backing up from the toilet due to a clogged sewer line.
 In addition to sewer line backup, it provides coverage for water damage as result of sump pump overflow or failure.

 What benefits are included in the coverage?